-We also may from time to time opportunistically acquire other mortgage- and real estate-related assets that may include, among others, residential whole mortgage loans, MSRs and residential real properties.
+We also may from time to time opportunistically acquire other mortgage- and real estate-related assets that may include, among others, residential whole mortgage loans and MSRs.
 Subject to market conditions, we may invest in and manage residential real estate assets that are positioned to benefit from what we expect will be a rebound in the residential housing market.
-As part of this strategy, we may selectively acquire individual houses or small portfolios of houses that can be held for appreciation and/or current income.